-FWNC publish three newsletters a year, and are starting to produce booklets on notable people buried in the cemetery.
-They aim to raise funds for conservation work,and to encourage other organisations and individuals to make contributions.
+FWNC also publishes three newsletters a year, and are starting to produce booklets on notable people buried in the cemetery.
+They aim is to raise funds for conservation work, and to encourage other organisations and individuals to make contributions.
 As a result, numerous monuments have been repaired or more substantially restored during the past decade, and an extensive programme of works directed by Lambeth Council is currently under way.
-For further information FOWNC.org

 Friends of West Norwood Cemetery in London